mir-group/phoebe/doc/doc_pages/wannierHarmonic.md

 @page Theory Theory
 @section WANHAR Wannier interpolation of electronic band structure

+A good review of the Wannier function formalism can be found [at this link] (https://arxiv.org/abs/1112.5411).

 We assume that a third-party code has provided us with the single-particle hamiltonian in the wannier representation:

 \begin{equation}